 Born in Texas and raised in the Washington, D.C. area, Dana studied poetry at St. Mary’s College of Maryland and dove into the D.C. writing scene to find company and guidance in the sometimes isolating experience of putting pen to paper.
 Now living in Santiago, Chile, she stays connected to her English-language writing roots through virtual workshops made possible (and popular) during the pandemic.

-Dana is finalizing a poetry collection called “The Dark Dance” about alcohol misuse, recovery, identity, and desire.
-It explores how a shared thread of compulsivity can link drinking behavior, intimacy, and the almost manic process of healing through the vehicle of writing.
+Dana’s debut poetry collection, The Dark Dance (just released in February 2023!), explores how a shared thread of compulsivity can link drinking behavior, intimacy, identity, and the almost manic process of healing through the vehicle of writing.
 You can read about her writing process here.

 Her work is most heavily influenced by the confessional poets Sylvia Plath and Anne Sexton, though many other poets have had a profound impact on her—to name a few, Margaret Atwood, Melissa Broder, Andrea Gibson, and Sharon Olds.
 Dana is inspired by ecopoetics, surrealism, psychoanalytic theory, and spoken word, and likes to experiment with shape, ekphrastic, and found poetry.
 She is drawn to the juxtaposition of poem and photograph—all photos on this website are her own.